funeral director

 Though it can be done, it does take a lot of effort to arrange a funeral yourself and it isn't always the cheaper option.

-Here at Distinct Cremations, our direct cremation starts from just £995 and we take care of all the arrangements.
+Here at Distinct Cremations, our direct cremation starts from just £1,350 and we take care of all the arrangements.
 From arranging the funeral to making sure all your paperwork has been filled in correctly.
-From the collection of the deceased, right through to the hand-delivery of the ashes.
+From the collection of the deceased, right through to the hand-delivery or scattering of the ashes.
 And everything in between.

 With expert guidance on-hand 24 hours a day, 7 days a week, our customer service and funeral teams at Distinct Cremations will help with all your funeral arrangements as you need them, when you need them.